freeflyhm/testnode/README.md

 024:30 blue wolf 25 earned 10 elements for his headquarter 024:40 blue dragon 17 attacked red ninja 14 in city 12 with 33 elements and force 20
 024:40 red ninja 14 was killed in city 12
-024:40 blue dragon 17 yelled in city 12
-024:40 blue dragon 17 earned 10 elements for his headquarter 024:40 blue flag raised in city 12
-024:50 2892 elements in red headquarter
+024:40 blue dragon 17 earned 10 elements for his headquarter 024:50 2892 elements in red headquarter
 024:50 2214 elements in blue headquarter
 024:55 red dragon 25 has bomb